Bret Bielema is a polarizing figure in Wisconsin.

 The hard feelings were exacerbated in September 2013 when Jen Bielema, Bret's wife, posted #karma on Twitter after the Badgers' bitter and controversial loss to Arizona State.

-Now that Bielema has been fired following his fifth season with the Razorbacks, let's take a look back over his record as coach, first with UW and then with Arkansas.
+Here's a look back at Bielema's record as a college coach, first with UW and then with Arkansas.